suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 ## Information Gathering

-After playing for a bit with the interpreter, I quickly decided I wanted to save some time to my future self by understanding the environment a little bit better.
+After playing for a bit with the interpreter, I quickly decided I wanted to save some time for my future self by understanding the environment a little bit better.

-> Note: this, to my experience, is a great idea.
-Always setup a lab!
+> Note: this is, in my experience, a great idea.
+Always setup your lab!

-Luckily, this is easy as opening the DevTools and using our uberly refined l33t intuition skills to find how the lua interpreter was embedded in the browser:
+Luckily, this is as easy as opening DevTools and using our uberly refined l33t intuition skills to find how the Lua interpreter was embedded in the browser:

 ![AltText](/images/alcawasm_osint_1.png)